 The shipwreck is also one of the best preserved.
 “The amphorae cargo has maintained its consistency and remains in place, in layers, such as was loaded in the hold, indicating the vessel’s shape,” says Kalamara.
 “This is a significantly unique experience for the divers-visitors who visualize a classical-era vessel.”

-Its investigation was carried out by archaeologists and the staff of the Ephorate of Marine Antiquities of the Ministry of Culture, who take care of the opening of the shipwreck to the public.
+Its investigation was carried out by archaeologists and the staff of the Ephorate of Marine Antiquities of the Ministry of Culture, who managed the opening of the shipwreck to the public.

-In the enchanting alleys of Alonissos Town, the Center for Public Information offers visitors comprehensive information about the history of ancient shipwrecks and even the ability to “virtually dive” to the bottom and “navigate shipwrecks” like a real diver, with technological applications of augmented reality.
+In the enchanting alleys of Alonissos Town, the Center for Public Information offers visitors comprehensive information about the history of ancient shipwrecks and the ability to “virtually dive” to the bottom and “navigate shipwrecks” almost like an actual diver through the use of augmented reality technology.